OXID-eSales/oxideshop-user-documentation/configuration/images.rst

 Image generation and quality
 ----------------------------
 The settings required for image generation and image sizes for all products can be found in the Admin panel.
 Go to :menuselection:`Master Settings --> Core Settings`, :guilabel:`Settings` tab and click on :guilabel:`Pictures` to view the settings.
-The first setting is “Installed GDLib Version”, a server software for the dynamic generation of graphics.
+The first setting is "Installed GDLib Version", a server software for the dynamic generation of graphics.
 Version 2 is the latest version.
 You can also see that the automatic generation of icons is activated.
 Leave these settings unchanged.

 There is also a small :guilabel:`Pictures` section in the :guilabel:`System` tab.
 Specifying the image quality is important for image generation.
 The default setting is 75, which is a good compromise between the image quality and the file size.
 At a much smaller value, product images will be highly compressed, having a small file size but a poor image quality (blurring and compression artefacts).
 If the value is greater than 75, the image quality will increase, but the file size will also (longer loading times).

-The option :guilabel:`Send emails with inline Images` has nothing to do with image generation.
-With this setting selected, product images will be sent in emails, which means that the email that will be sent as order confirmation or the newsletter will contain product images.
-This will lead to larger email sizes which may cause problems when sending and receiving emails.
-By default, emails are sent without product images.
-Product images will be downloaded by the customer's mail program upon reading the email.
+The option :guilabel:`Send e-mails with inline Images` has nothing to do with image generation.
+With this setting selected, product images will be sent in e-mails, which means that the e-mail that will be sent as order confirmation or the newsletter will contain product images.
+This will lead to larger e-mail sizes which may cause problems when sending and receiving e-mails.
+By default, e-mails are sent without product images.
+Product images will be downloaded by the customer's mail program upon reading the e-mail.

 Image sizes
 -----------